jjjvvvvv/JaxWatch/README.md

 ---

 *This tracker contains real data extracted from Jacksonville Planning Commission meetings.
 All information comes directly from official city documents.*

+## 🚀 Deployment

+This project auto-deploys to Vercel via GitHub Actions.

+- Daily Run (6am ET): Executes the municipal observatory, aggregates data, commits `frontend/municipal-data.json`, and deploys to Vercel.
+- Manual Runs: You can trigger both `Daily Observatory Run` and `Update Data` workflows from the Actions tab.

+### Vercel Authentication
+To enable deploys:
+1. Generate a Vercel Personal Token: https://vercel.com/account/tokens
+2. Add it as a GitHub Actions secret: `VERCEL_TOKEN`.
+3. On the next run, GitHub Actions will build and deploy to your Vercel project.

+If no token is set, workflows will skip deploy and log:

+⚠️  Skipping Vercel deploy — VERCEL_TOKEN not configured.